yeasy/learning_pickleball/09_chop_en.md

 # How to Chop

-The Chop technique is a common transition technique in Pickleball, which can defend very well, and can attack at the same time in certain case.
+The Chop technique is a common transition technique in Pickleball, which can be used to defend well, and can attack in certain case.

 ## What is Chop